Oscar6/eos-social-net/README.md

 Used PERN stack to simplify the backend allowing me to create a full stack application.

 ## Install PostgreSQL and clone project
-Run `psql -U username -d myDataBase -a -f db-setup.sql` to create database or create database within PGAdmin Change the DB password in the `server/db/index.js` file to match yours
+Run `psql -U username -d myDataBase -a -f db-setup.sql` to create database or create database within PGAdmin.
+Change the DB password in the `server/db/index.js` file to match yours

 ## Packages used